Rostom35/vGen/README.md

    }
 ```
 - Use "exact" (by default its value is false) to perform a routing to the exact url not on an url which start whith "url".
 It also means that you have to respect a * potential order.
+- "public" (by default its value is false) means that the route is accessible by all
+- "component" is used to specify which container's component to load
+- "action" we execute an action when we are redirect to a specific route

 **Kind**: global external
 **Example**